 Encore Youth Music

-As we move forward into post-lockdown, EYM will need to adapt in the short term.
-After consultation with all EYM tutors, a contingency plan for EYM Online has been agreed for the Autumn term.
+Due to the Covid-19 pandemic, EYM will need to adapt in the short term in order to continue running.
+After consultation with all EYM tutors, a contingency plan for EYM Online has been agreed for the Autumn & Spring terms.

 The premise of the online provision is that tutors will provide online materials for all ensembles.
 Alongside this, Saturday Morning Music Centre will continue in the form of Zoom Masterclasses/Tutorials that will be led by Ensemble Tutors on the scheduled Saturday morning dates.

 EYM members will be offered the opportunity to submit videos of themselves performing the prepared ensemble materials.
 All of these videos will be compiled and edited, with the final result being a full ensemble performance.
 These performances will be the central material for the Encore Virtual Concert Performances, scheduled to take place the same evening as the Live Concerts would have happened.

 An alternative provision handbook can be found below which contains more information and the resources for the various ensembles can be found here.